 Provision will need to be made for students who unavoidably miss the working groups or presentations, due to special circumstances.
 A short written assignment will be an alternative.

 The group presentation has the potential to assist students in preparing for the subsequent assessment, the policy and practice analysis.
 However, students can choose a different policy or practice focus for this second assessment.

 2. Policy or practice analysis.
 This will be an independent assignment written by each student, in essay form.
 Students will be asked to present a critical analysis of a particular policy and practice, for its adherence (or not) to children's rights and its conceptualisations of childhood.
 Students will be required to address learning outcomes 1-5 (see above) in their assignment.
-The essay will be 4000 words, excluding bibliography.
-The assignment will be 80% of the overall mark for the course.
+The essay will be 3500 words, excluding bibliography.
+The assignment will be 90% of the mark.